 Types of Bridges

-- Fixed bridge- this is the most popular and consists of a filler tooth that is attached to two crowns which fit over the existing teeth and hold the bridge in place.
+- Fixed bridge- this is the most popular and consists of a filler tooth that is attached to two crowns which fit over existing teeth on each side of the space and are used to cement the bridge in place.

-- The “Maryland” bridge is commonly used to replace missing front teeth and consists of a filler that is attached to bands that are bonded to the abutment teeth.
-The metal bands consist of tooth-colored wings and, in some rare cases, metal.
+- The “Maryland” bridge is commonly used to replace missing front teeth and consists of a filler that is attached to wings that are bonded to teeth on each side of the missing tooth area.
+When a Maryland bridge can be used it may limit the amount of shaping necessary on the teeth which hold the bridge in place.